Jhsmit/PyHDX/docs/web_app.rst

 The maximum number of epochs or fit iterations is set in the field :guilabel:`Epochs`.

-Finally, the fields :guilabel:`Regualizer 1` and :guilabel:`Regulizer 2` control the magnitude of the regualizers.
+Finally, the fields :guilabel:`Regualizer 1` and :guilabel:`Regualizer 2` control the magnitude of the regualizers.
 Please refer to our `bioRxiv`_ manuscript for more details.
 In short, ``r1`` acts along consecutive residues and affects as a 'smoothing' along the primary structure.
 Higher values give a more smoothed result.
 This prevents overfitting or helps avoid problems in the 'non-identifiability' issue where in unresolved (no residue-level overlap) regions the correct kinetic components